6 Reasons To Have Blue Lotus Flower

 - Protect them with plastic food wrappers.

-You should be extremely cautious while consuming (or inhaling/vaping) the blue lotus flower extract.
+There are numerous benefits of the blue lotus flower.
+However, you should be extremely cautious while consuming (or inhaling/vaping) the blue lotus flower extract.
 A high dose of the flower can have some side effects.

 Possible Side Effects